jtscott/hass-config/README.md

 ## Layout
 - The *Home* group is the default_view and shows relevant house based sensors.
+- The *Weather* group is a dashboard with the most forecast information.
-- The *Calgary* group is a local dashboard with the most useful region based information.
+- The *City* group is a dashboard with the most useful region based information.
 Designed to start the day quickly and get us out the door.
-- The *Debug* group shows automation toggles and HASS version check.
+- The *System* group shows the docker host status, version & firmware information, batteries, and signal strengths.
+- The *Automations* group has toggles for various automations.

 ## Screenshots
 ![Home Screen](https://www.dropbox.com/s/xlvqcir6aca3zv0/home.png?raw=1)